smallest hero image

 4. A copy of your Washington College transcript (Student Self Service copies are acceptable).

-Completed applications - with all documents presented in a single PDF or Word document - should be emailed to [email protected].
+Completed applications - with all documents presented in a single PDF or Word document - should be emailed to applications_starrcenterFREEwashcoll.

 Eligibility

 Students from a wide variety of majors are encouraged to apply.
 The Starr Center will consider applications from former interns, however applicants must articulate how the second internship would build on the previous one, rather than simply being a repetition.
+Students are allowed to apply for the same position again, but must state why a repeat internship would be beneficial.
 Most positions are open to students of all class years, including graduating seniors, although preference is given to sophomores and above.

 Compensation

 Stipends for selected interns will be dependent upon a position being full- or -part-time status, up to a maximum of $6,000.
+Most full time internships will be awared $5250.
+Some ajustments will be made for minium wage requirements resulting in a 35-30 hour work week.
 These funds may be used to cover living expenses during the internship period or spent/saved at the recipient’s discretion.

 Availability